Vettvangur/Vettvangur.IcelandAuth/README.md

 island.is's free authentication service allows for authenticating icelandic nationals using digital certificates / Íslykill.

-A prior contract with island.is is needed for production use, see https://island.is/#permit-884.
-General information on the island.is authentication service can be found [here](https://island.is/um-island-is/innskraningarthjonustan/).
+A prior contract with island.is is needed for production use, see https://island.is/innskraningarthjonusta.

 This project was developed according to fixes and suggestions from [Syndis](https://www.syndis.is/) and influenced in part by the work done [here](https://github.com/digitaliceland/innskraningar-daemi/).